JadAbouHawili/KnightsAndKnaves-Lean4Game/README.md

 - Knights and Knaves

 # Raymond Smullyan's Knights and Knaves puzzles
-Most of the puzzles in smullyan's book titled 'What is the name of this book' have been formalized and proven.
+Most of the puzzles in smullyan's book titled 'What is the name of this book' have been formalized and proven [here](https://github.com/JadAbouHawili/Raymond-Smullyan-KnightsAndKnaves)
-You can find examples here:

 # Run Locally, Make Your Own Game
 Follow instructions at [Game Skeleton](https://github.com/hhu-adam/GameSkeleton) to make your own game or to run this one locally.